abh1navv/learning-notes/LearningToLearn.md

     - A [small video](https://www.youtube.com/watch?v=1-SvuFIQjK8&ab_channel=DecisionSkills) to summarize this.
 11. **Pays not to be busy**
     - Be surrounded by people you like to relax your brain.
-    - Healthy liesurely time is key to better functioning of the brain.
+    - Healthy leisurely time is key to better functioning of the brain.
     - Learn with ease and do not rush through it
     - [Read more](https://www.calnewport.com/blog/2011/11/11/if-youre-busy-youre-doing-something-wrong-the-surprisingly-relaxed-lives-of-elite-achievers/)
 12. **Chunking**